 Approach: from the bottom of Left Eyebrow continue up past the Eye of Sugarloaf going close to the rock.
 You will come to a small saddle between a tree and the skirt of Sugarloaf.
 The route starts here.
 If you reach the Flea Tree Dihedral (a really large right-facing dihedral which takes off from the ground) you've gone too far.
 The Flea Tree itself can easily be identified during approach as the only tree visible on the right side of the face near the top.

 Standard rack: This climb will pretty much take any gear you take.
-Cams up to #3.4 if you like, but you can protect it all on small nuts too.
-Lots of slings as you'll be stretching your rope for a couple of pitches.
+Cams up to #3, if you like, but you can protect it all on small nuts too.
+Take lots of slings, as you'll be stretching your rope for some of the pitches.

 |By Marta Reece|